Szwochm/OSCP-Prep/README.md

 - Responder, "tricks" the victim with responses.
 MultiRelay forwards the hashes to achieve passthehash attacks

 **- INE didn't mention this, but searches returned that this is one way to take over a domain.
 AD Domain Takeovers are part of the new OSCP.
 Keep an eye on this**

+## 11/8/2022

+## MIMIKATZ

+Ine hasn't actually mentioned this tool yet but I see it mentioned while looking up other things I think it would be cool to demo on how to craft an instance that sneaks past AV and maybe extract some creds from a browser etc...

+## TCP DUMP
+Windows actually has a built-in packet sniffer called pktmon...